collinswakholi/ML_ColorCorrection/README.md

 5. Refine the white balance methods

 ## Acknowledgemnts
-I am gratefully acknowledge ([Devin Rippner](devin.rippner@usda.gov)), ([SCINet](https://scinet.usda.gov/)), and the ([USDA](https://www.usda.gov/) for their invaluable assistance and funding support in the development of this Repo.
+I am gratefully acknowledge [Devin Rippner]([devin.rippner@usda.gov](mailto:devin.rippner@usda.gov)), [SCINet](https://scinet.usda.gov/), and the [USDA](https://www.usda.gov/) for their invaluable assistance and funding support in the development of this Repo.
 This project would not have been possible without their guidance and opportunities provided.